How Often Is My Credit Score Updated?

 How Often Do Creditors Report to Bureaus?

 Every new report from a creditor brings potential adjustments to your credit report, which are reflected in changes in your credit scores.
 Depending on how many credit accounts you have, it's possible for your credit score to change weekly or even daily.
-(And depending on the time of day your report happens to get updated, differences in scores taken just an hour apart could reflect changes in credit file data.)
+(And depending on the time of day your report happens to get updated, differences in scores calculated just an hour apart could reflect changes in credit file data.)

-Factors to Focus On to Improve Your Credit Score
+Factors to Focus on to Improve Your Credit Score

 If you were to check your credit score every day, no matter which credit scoring system was used, it would be normal to see the score move up and down a bit.
 Rather than worrying about these small fluctuations, your focus should be on long-term score improvement.